Relative Accuracy Test Audit (RATA) Refresher

 Why Does Load Analysis Matter?

-Suppose on the day of the actual RATA, the unit cannot operate in the “normal” load range for economic reasons.
+Suppose the unit cannot operate in the “normal” load range on the day of the actual RATA for economic reasons.
 In that case, the unit can legally operate in the load range with the second-highest percentage of operating hours.
 The second operation range is known as the “next normal” load, and the gas RATA can legally be performed at any operating level within the “next normal” range.

 The ESC Spectrum Reporting Team has recently encountered higher-than-normal situations where customers did not perform RATAs at the appropriate operating levels.
 Unfortunately, this type of error is usually discovered after the RATA test has been conducted and can lead to hundreds of hours of invalid data.